- 1 Purpose

 4.2.5 Review Rights

-If an applicant is dissatisfied with the outcome of a decision he/she may apply for an internal and/or external review.
+If an applicant is dissatisfied with the outcome of a decision they may apply for an internal and/or external review.
 It is not necessary to have an internal review before applying for an external review.
 Refer Section 7 below.

 4.3 Other responsibilities

-The authorised officer under the direction of the Manager (Enterprise Information Management Services) will be responsible for maintaining and implementing a range of activities to assist the University in meeting its compliance obligations under the RTI Act.
+The authorised officer under the direction of the Manager (Enterprise Information Management) will be responsible for maintaining and implementing a range of activities to assist the University in meeting its compliance obligations under the RTI Act.

 4.3.1 Maintaining the RTI website

 The University will maintain an RTI website (refer Section 7 below) and will endeavour to provide relevant and up-to-date information concerning the operation of the RTI Act which is readily and easily accessible to University Members and the public.
-Relevant links such as a 'Right to Information' footer on the USQ Home Page is a mandatory requirement.
+Relevant links such as a 'Right to Information' footer on the UniSQ Home Page is a mandatory requirement.

 4.3.2 Maintaining a Publication Scheme

-The University will maintain a Publication Scheme (refer Section 7 below) on its RTI website which describes and categorises information routinely available from USQ.
+The University will maintain a Publication Scheme (refer Section 7 below) on its RTI website which describes and categorises information routinely available from UniSQ.
 The information is structured and accessible through seven classes (mandatory requirement).